Roasted Jerusalem artichokes, Brussels sprouts, cranberries and chestnuts go perfectly together. This easy recipe makes a perfect festive side dish.

 Preheat the oven to 200°C (fan)/220°C/gas mark 7.

-Next prepare the Jerusalem artichokes.
+Next prepare the 700g Jerusalem artichokes.
 You can peel them if you want to but it's not essential and I don't usually bother.
-Be sure to wash them thoroughly.
+Be sure to wash them thoroughly, scrubbing off any mud if needed.
 Chop in half if you have any large ones.
 Place in a large baking dish.

-Remove any damaged leaves from the outside of the sprouts and discard.
+Remove any damaged leaves from the outside of 350g Brussels sprouts and discard.
 Slice in half if you have any large ones.

-Add the onion and garlic and drizzle with olive oil.
+Add 1 sliced onion and 2 cloves chopped garlic and drizzle with 1-2 tbsp olive oil.
 Toss to mix.

 Roast for 20 minutes, stir well and then return to the oven for a further 20 minutes or until the sprouts and artichokes are cooked through.

-Add the cranberries and chestnuts for the final 5-10 minutes of cooking to heat through.
+Add 200g cranberries and 180g cooked chestnuts for the final 5-10 minutes of cooking to heat through.

-When ready to serve stir through the balsamic vinegar.
+When ready to serve stir through 1 tbsp balsamic vinegar.
+Serve hot.